smart-data-models/dataModel.SocialMedia/SMUser/doc/spec_ES.md

           title: 'GeoJSON MultiPolygon'
           type: object
       title: 'GeoJSON Geometry'
+    name:
+      description: 'The name of this item.'
+      type: Property
+    owner:
+      description: 'A List containing a JSON encoded sequence of characters referencing the unique Ids of the owner(s)'
+      items:
+        anyOf: *smuser_-_properties_-_owner_-_items_-_anyof
+        description: 'Property.
+Unique identifier of the entity'
+      type: Property
     platform:
       description: 'Description of the  social platform of the user.'
+      type: Property
+    seeAlso:
+      description: 'list of uri pointing to additional resources about the item'
+      oneOf:
+        - items:
+            format: uri
+            type: string
+          minItems: 1
+          type: array
+        - format: uri
+          type: string
+      type: Property
+    source:
+      description: 'A sequence of characters giving the original source of the entity data as a URL.
+Recommended to be the fully qualified domain name of the source provider, or the URL to the source object.'
       type: Property
     type:
       description: 'NGSI-LD Entity Type.
 It must be equal to SMUser.'